The Water Babies (film): Production

 Shaw toyed with the idea of using special effects then decided to create the underwater sequences via animation.
 "We had the perfect excuse," said Shaw.
 "The surface of the water becomes the boundary between live action and fantasy."

+Shaw formed a company called Water Babies Ltd. The budget for the film was raised entirely in England, and the film was shot without a distributor.

 Shaw looked into hiring animators in Hollywood, but found them to be too expensive, so made a deal with a Polish company.
 The Poles did the animation while the British did the story, soundtrack, working designs and characters.

-The budget for the film was raised entirely in England, and the film was shot without a distributor.
+Lionel Jeffries was going to direct a film version of David Copperfield with David Essex but that was postponed so in September 1976 it was announced he would make Water Babies.

-It was filmed on location in Yorkshire, England in November 1976.
+The film was filmed on location in Yorkshire, England in November 1976.
 Primarily based at Denton Hall, Wharfedale, early scenes are filmed in the city of York.
 Post-production took many months, due to incorporating the animated sequences.

+Costumer designer Phyllis Dalton claimed the film was ruined because "we did the on the ground Water Babies stuff in Ilkley, but they used Polish cartoons for all the underwater stuff, which I thought was awful.
+I think they were the wrong people to do it.
+I don’t think they had the sensitivity to do our Water Babies.
+But the rest of it was fun and Lionel Jeffries was lovely to work with."

+Reception

+The Guardian felt the animation "that is basically the trouble.. it does not fit the original in either style or content."

+The Sunday Telegraph also felt the animation "does not seem to integrate with the rest of the story" but "once to shore it [the film] comes to life."

+Sight and Sound called it a "charming adaptation... with an excellent cast and surprisingly appealing animation for the underwater scenes, although the water babies themselves are in the well-worn tradition of Disney cuteness."